Python API

 - General scoring metrics: Describe in a single value how tissue-specific or ubiquitous is a gene across all tissues (

-- Individualized scoring metrics: Quantify how specific is the expression of each gene to each tissue (tsi
+- Individualized scoring metrics: Quantify how specific is the expression of each gene to each tissue (tsi, zscore, spm and js_specificity).

 Example 1: General scoring metric